 There are opportunities for candidates to take part in performance and choreography workshops from different dance companies/choreographers to support and enhance learning.
-A brand new dance/drama studio has recently been built which provides candidates with a sprung floor, mirrors and bars to practise technique.
-We have partnerships with Hertfordshire Schools that teach GCSE Dance and A Level Dance.
+A brand-new dance/drama studio has recently been built which provides candidates with a sprung floor, mirrors and bars to practise technique.
+We have partnerships with Hertfordshire Schools.